itgoldio/freeton-rustnode-ansible/README.md

 ---
 ## Extras
 When you change global network config, for example, you running rustnet.ton.dev network, and want to change it to fld.ton.dev.
-You should change freeton_node_global_config_URL variable in vars/[freeton_node.yml](./vars/freeton_node.yml) and run playbook again with tag 'flush':
+You should change freeton_node_global_config_URL variable in vars/[freeton_node.yml](./vars/freeton_node.yml) and run playbook again with tag 'flush' in addition with tag 'basic':

-`ansible-playbook deploy_freeton_node.yml -c local -t flush`
+`ansible-playbook deploy_freeton_node.yml -c local -t basic,flush`

+##### Do not use flush tag without any other tags
 ---
 ## Scripts
 All scripts will be added to PATH for freeton user.
 Monitoring use several scripts.